techie-joe/core/README.md

     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

-*Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*
+*Note: If you'd like to change the template's Sass variables, you must set new values before the `@import` line in your stylesheet.*

 ### Layouts

-If you'd like to change the theme's HTML layout:
+If you'd like to change the template's HTML layout:

 1. For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
-The files [provided with the theme](https://github.com/techie-joe/core/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/techie-joe/core/blob/master/_layouts/default.html).
+The files [provided with the template](https://github.com/techie-joe/core/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/techie-joe/core/blob/master/_layouts/default.html).
-2. For more extensive changes, [copy the original template](https://github.com/techie-joe/core/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
+2. For more extensive changes, [copy the original template](https://github.com/techie-joe/core/blob/master/_layouts/default.html) from the template's repository<br />(*Pro-tip: click "raw" to make copying easier*)
 3. Create a file called `/_layouts/default.html` in your site
 4. Paste the default layout content copied in the first step
 5. Customize the layout as you'd like

 ### Customizing Google Analytics code

-Google has released several iterations to their Google Analytics code over the years since this theme was first created.
+Google has released several iterations to their Google Analytics code over the years since this template was first created.
 If you would like to take advantage of the latest code, paste it into `_includes/google-analytics.html` in your Jekyll site.

 ### Overriding GitHub-generated URLs